redwarp/blog/content/image-filters/index.md

 So, is it worth it?

 You tell me!
 For this example in particular, definitely not!
-Iterating over an array of pixels, running a O(n) algorithm to change the color to gray... a CPU will do such a great job there that it is not worth the hassle of all that code.
+Iterating over an array of pixels, running an O(n) algorithm to change the color to gray... a CPU will do such a good job that it is not worth the trouble of writing all that code.

 But it was a fun thing to do!